tralves/nativescript-vue-webpack-template/README.md

 This template creates a project ready to use with Vue single file components\* (`.vue` files)!

+> **RECOMMENDATION:** We recommend using the [rollup template](https://github.com/tralves/nativescript-vue-rollup-template) as it is more up-to-date and supports liveSync!

 ## Usage

 1. Install NativeScript tools (see http://docs.nativescript.org/start/quick-setup)